 Are you looking to get your feet wet in the world of serious gaming, but you don't have a lot to spend?
 Dell's Alienware gaming PC is easily one of the best options, though you may need to keep an eye out for deals to get the price tag of this gaming PC fully under $1000.
 And while the Intel processor here is more or less middle of the road, the graphics card has a lot more bite than most comparable gaming PC models.

 So what's the big difference here?
-While most gaming PCs on this list support high frame rates at 1080p resolution, you can get some relatively capable performance out of 1440p or 4K resolutions with the Alienware.
-Just keep in mind that will mean a more expensive monitor.
-And thought has been put into the little things too.
+While most gaming PCs on this list support high frame rates at 1080p resolution, you can get some relatively capable performance out of 1440p or 4K resolutions with the Aurora.
+Just keep in mind that will require a more expensive monitor.
+Plenty of thought has been put into the little things, too.
 It comes with a wide variety of ports for compatibility with practically anything imaginable.

 8. Skytech Shiva Gaming PC Desktop

 SkyTech is a company known for producing some of the best prebuilt gaming PC models on the market, but the Shiva proves that they can also produce some of the best results on a budget.
-The RTX 2060 offers some of the best graphical performance we've found for any gaming PC under $1000, and this gaming PC makes use of a pretty hefty Ryzen 5 CPU that can certainly keep pace during more intensive gaming.
+The RTX 2060 here offers some of the best graphical performance we've found for any gaming PC under $1000, and the Siva makes use of a pretty hefty Ryzen 5 CPU that can certainly keep pace during more intensive gaming sessions.

-This is a gaming PC with style too - and it's balanced in a way that makes smaller hassles a lot more convenient.
-The load times here are great, and the frame itself offers an open window into the hardware of the PC.
-It even comes with adjustable RGB lighting options so you can make sure that your gaming PC matches your unique personality.
+This is a gaming PC with style, too - and it's balanced in a way that makes smaller hassles a lot more convenient.
+The load times here are great, and the case offers an open window into the hardware of the PC.
+It even comes with adjustable RGB lighting options so you can make sure that your gaming setup matches your unique personality.

 9. Centaurus Andromeda A5 Gaming PC

-The prebuilt gaming PC has a reputation for being a cut above the rest, and the Centaurus Andromeda A5 is a gaming PC that definitely delivers on that reputation.
+Prebuilt gaming PCs have a reputation for being a cut above the rest, and the Centaurus Andromeda A5 is a gaming PC that definitely delivers on that reputation.
 It pairs a Ryzen processor with a GTX 1660, but the advantages of a prebuilt gaming PC really come through on Centaurus' end.
 The CPU on this gaming rig has been overclocked to squeeze every bit of gaming performance possible out of it.

 10. Periphio Overclocked Edition Gaming Tower PC

-The Peripho may look like a high end speaker for club DJs, but it's actually one of the best priced gaming PCs available in 2020.
+The Peripho may look like a high-end speaker for club DJs, but it's actually one of the best-priced gaming PCs available in 2021.
 It's among the best prebuilt gaming PC models thanks to the fully overclocked graphics card.
 Together, they create a gaming PC that can deliver decent frame rates on newer games but not on the most graphically intensive options.
-It's undoubtedly one of the best values on the market even if it can't hang with the best prebuilt gaming PC models we've featured here.
+It undoubtedly offers some of the best value on the market, even if it can't hang with the very best prebuilt gaming PC models we've featured here.

 And that design is simply one of the coolest we've ever seen.
-The LED lighting is smoothly implemented without being too loud, and there's a decent amount of customization options.
-This may be a budget gaming PC designed to help entry level players get into PC gaming, but it looks absolutely stunning.
+The LED lighting is smoothly implemented without being too loud, and there's a decent range of customization options.
+This may be a budget gaming PC designed to help entry-level players get into PC gaming, but it looks absolutely stunning.